 We recommend a pair of gerbils should be housed in a tank at least 100cm l x 50cm w x 40cm h.
 The floor space of the tank is important as well as the depth, so aim for at least 5000cm2 with a height of at least 40cm, ideally with a cage topper added to the top of the tank.
 It is worth looking on second hand selling sites for large fish tanks which you can then make a lid/topper for.
 The IKEA Detolf glass cabinet is another good option.

-Sawdust and woodshavings (unless the shavings are aspen-based or kiln-dried such as Bedmax/Littlemax) are not recommended as these can cause respiratory issues.
-Paper, cardboard, or hemp based bedding are suitable alternatives.
+Standard pet shop sawdust and woodshavings are not recommended as these can cause respiratory issues.
+Paper, cardboard, hemp, aspen or dust-extracted kiln-dried pine shavings such as Pureflake Extra are suitable alternatives.
 We have found that mixing in dust extracted meadow hay with cardboard or paper based bedding holds tunnels well.
 Gerbils need at least 8 inches of substrate to provide sufficient burrowing depth!